quanngunhu2006/Ollama_Host/README.md

     + `FILE_TO_EXTRACT` (Something like C:/Users/your_user/Desktop/Ollama_Host/ollama_local/src/ollama_local/tools/text_temp/extracted_images_to_text.txt)

 - You can try to change Email address and Email password to outlook address and outlook password (the security key one).
 I have not try it yet, but it might be able to work just fine with STMP and IMAP like email, so you can try to tweak that env a bit.
+- Download all of the tools from requirements.txt file
+- Download pytesseract for image scan from this git https://github.com/tesseract-ocr/tesseract

 ## 3. How to run